adamrehn/cqu-timetable-tools/README.md

 ## Exporting calendar events

 Timetable events can be exported to iCalendar format using the script [export-ics.py](./export-ics.py).
-The usage syntax is as follows:
+The usage syntax is as follows (note that you may need to use `python` instead of `python3` under Windows):

 ```
 python3 export-ics.py OUTFILE.ICS CAMPUS TERM SUBJECT1 SUBJECT2 ...
 SUBJECTN